 But how can it be that the returns show no significant autocorrelations but clearly there is some temporal structure?

 The answer lies in the fact that autocorrelation measures only the linear dependency.
 Nonlinear dependencies are more elusive to detect.
-In fact, machine learning is a potential tool to try to learn such nonlinear dependencies (López de Prado, 2018a).
+In fact, machine learning is a potential tool to try to identify such nonlinear dependencies (López de Prado, 2018a).

 Since the envelope is basically a smooth version of the absolute value of the signal, one could calculate instead the autocorrelation of the absolute values of the returns.
 Figure 2.21 shows very significant autocorrelation values for the absolute values of the S&P 500 log-returns.
 Similarly, Figure 2.22 shows significant autocorrelation values for the absolute values of Bitcoin log-returns (albeit not as significant as in the case of the S&P 500).